DavidWells/davidwells.io-v1/content/blog/2019-05-09-netlify-year-one.md

 The DX team is focused on empowering developers (customers & partners) by making it as easy & streamlined as possible for them to build awesome stuff on top of the expanding Netlify Platform.

-We are the internal dogfooders.
-We stretch, bend, and break the tools we offer to make things better for the ever expanding group of developers.
+We are the internal dog fooders.
+We stretch, bend, and break the tools we offer to make things better for the ever-expanding group of developers.

 This led to a number of interesting projects including: